 Nick’s Place focuses on creating a healthy lifestyle through addressing relapse prevention with mental, physical, and spiritual education as well as participation in both a 12-step program and Nick’s Place in-house programs.
 Also additional resources are available, as Nick's Place is part of the Maryland Area recovery network with dozens of 12-step meetings available within the community.
 We recognize that positive peer support and developing friendships with like-minded people is key in order for our young residents to commit to a life of recovery.

 Residents are encouraged to make Nick’s Place their "almost home" for the duration of their stay.
 The residents, often referred to as "Our Guys," work with the Nick’s Place staff in all areas of life.
 We empower our residents to learn a variety of skills to help them build and maintain a healthy lifestyle from personal health care, cooking and cleaning skills, budgeting and healthy spending practices to workplace ethics and the importance of community involvement.

 With easy access to Baltimore, MD and Washington, DC by train or bus, employment opportunities are easily accessible and attainable for our residents.

-RECOVERY – 12-step progress, sponsor relationship, network development, home-group commitment, service work, and length of time free from drugs and alcohol
+RECOVERY – 12-step program progress, sponsor relationship, network development, home-group commitment, service work, and length of time free from drugs and alcohol

-PERSONAL RELATIONSHIPS – status of relationships with housemates, co-workers, employers, as well as intimate relationships, family, and sponsorship family
+PERSONAL RELATIONSHIPS – Status of relationships with housemates, co-workers, employers, intimate relationships, family, and recovery network

-FINANCES – program fee, budget and expense tracking, bank account statements, establishing, reviewing and/or repairing credit
+FINANCES – Program fee, budget and expense tracking, bank account statements, as well as establishing, reviewing and/or repairing credit

 PRACTICAL LIFE SKILLS - Our life skills program is tailored to the specific needs of each resident